 This free infographic illustrates how architects and engineers can use CFD to virtually test and optimize building designs and HVAC systems.
 Download it for free.

 ASHRAE recommends a space-by-space ventilation rate, which is decided by a group of industry experts on a consensus basis.
-ASHRAE Standard 62.1 prescribes rates for non-residential spaces, while ASHRAE 62.2 is used for residences.
+The ASHRAE 62.1 standard prescribes rates for non-residential spaces, while ASHRAE 62.2 is used for residences.

 Spaces where ventilation requirements are primarily associated with building elements, not occupants